jefdewitt/mundana-theme-jekyll/_posts/2021-11-27-go-to-therapy.md

 #### The Takeaway

 Therapy is about breaking old patterns.
 It’s about awareness.
 It requires studying yourself.
-Again, it’s simple but It’s not easy.
+Again, it’s simple but it’s not easy.

 Fortunately, we don’t have to do this on our own.
-If you or someone you know can use more information finding a therapist, reach out to the folks running Psychology Today [here] (https://www.psychologytoday.com/us/therapists).
+If you or someone you know can use more information finding a therapist, reach out to the folks running Psychology Today [here](https://www.psychologytoday.com/us/therapists).

 References